Inclusion and SEND (Special Educational Needs and Disability)

 Inclusion Lead – Miss McAvoy (Inclusion working days: Monday and Tuesday) 0208 894 1447 / info@bishopperrin.richmond.sch.uk

-School Welfare Officers - Mrs Sandell and Ms Ruslan (Part-time)
+School Welfare Officers – Mrs Sandell (Monday - Wednesday)

 The Richmond Council local offer of services provided via Achieving for Children can be found at www.afclocaloffer.org.uk, and they can be contacted by telephone on 0208 547 4722 or via email: sendlocaloffer@achievingforchildren.org.uk